GRANTS FOR EDUCATIONAL MATERIALS

-The National Book Fund makes grants for educational materials to adult literacy and adult basic education programs to help teach adults to read.
+The National Book Fund provides adult/teen literacy and basic education programs with educational materials to help teach adults and teens to read.

 In 1995, using only donated funds, the NBF began providing local literacy programs throughout the United States with New Readers Press books and other educational materials.

 If you are interested in digital products from New Readers Press visit

 the Mobile Learning Fund page for more information.

 Does your program support teens?
 Thanks to a generous gift from The Floyd Family Foundation, we are expanding our National Book Fund to aid programs that help teens gain literacy skills.
 Read the grant guidelines or FAQ below to learn about how a NBF grant can help your organization serve teens.

 Make a Donation to the National Book Fund